Affirmation World Tour

-The Affirmation World Tour is the third and final concert tour by Australian group, Savage Garden.
+The Affirmation World Tour was the third and final concert tour by Australian group, Savage Garden.
 The tour was launched to support their second studio album, Affirmation (1999).
 The tour played over 80 shows in Asia, Australia, North America, Europe and Africa.

 Concerts in Brisbane were recorded and released to video in 2001.
 Superstars and Cannonballs includes concert footage and the documentary, "Parallel Lives" and music videos.